KinaUna/KinaUna/README.md

-## Hello, my name is Per and I'm an code-addict.
+## Hello, my name is Per and I'm a code-addict.

 I am a self-taught full-stack developer currently working on the KinaUnaAzure project.